Program Guidelines are under continual review and update.

 - Participants who are at high risk or have members of their

-- Boats will be rigged in the designated areas by the Old Mill
+- In the designated areas by the Old Mill Boathouse.
+Participants

 - RPSA will have Hand wash available.
 All RPSA participants and